Stojj2/Portfolio-Project-1/README.md

   - Newsletter sign up form.
   - Signup form will register a user for newsletter

-- Responsiv Design
+- Responsive Design
-  - Entire webpage is responsiv and will work on resolutions used by Pc, tablet and phone
+  - Entire web page is responsive and will work on resolutions used by Pc, tablet and phone

 ## Future Features
 - Ranking list of which private company invests the most in Mars missions